Engineers & Scientists

 All participants selected for funding are required to sign a Continued Service Agreement (CSA) equal to at least three times the length of the training and may be required to sign a Mobility Agreement when participating in a developmental assignment.
 CSA service obligation begins after the completion of training.
 A CSA is required for funded training even if training is on employees own time.
 See http://cpol.army.mil/library/permiss/7b2.html

-Participants are responsible for accessing RASS and completing a SF 182 training request.
+Participants are responsible for accessing GoArmyEd and completing a SF 182 training request.
 Documentation must contain the signatures of the supervisor, FCR/FCR Representative, and a G-3 Budget Analyst prior to students beginning an ACTEDS training assignment.
-USACE candidates will process manual DD Form 1610 Travel Authorizations.
+USACE candidates will process a manual DD Form 1610 Travel Authorizations.
 All other candidates will use the Defense Travel System (DTS).
-Once migration to GoArmyEd is completed individuals will complete SF182 documents in that portal.

-Students who attend a training assignment prior to receiving an approved SF 182 or DD Form 1610, certified with the signature of a G-3 budget Analyst and an ACTEDS funding citation, signed and dated by a budget analyst in the G-3 RM office will be responsible for costs associated with the training assignment.
+Students who attend a training assignment prior to receiving an approved SF 182 or DD Form 1610 (USACE only), will be responsible for costs associated with the training assignment.
 We must receive documents at least 30 days prior to the training start date to ensure there is sufficient lead time for the processing of training documents prior to the proposed training start date.

 |Point of Contact|